 3.1.
 Policy: Optimise existing transportation infrastructure to decrease travel/transport times, by targeted expenditure to reduce bottlenecks and hence increase capacity.

 3.2.
 Discussion: The Science Party believes that optimising the transportation system is critical to improving efficiency in the economy.
 The easier and quicker it is for goods and workers to move around, the more agile the economy is to change.
 For example, a local layoff is less likely to affect workers severely if alternate work is within commutable distance.
-Faster transportation also means a reduction in wasted time driving, and therefore more time enjoying life outside of work.
-For example, the current commute time in Sydney averages 34.3 minutes each way (http://www.bts.nsw.gov.au/ArticleDocuments/112/BR2012_04_transport_facts.pdf.aspx).
-By reducing travel time by 30%, Sydneysiders would gain approximately 82.3 additional hours per year in leisure time.
-Based on 16 hours of awake time per day, this is the equivalent of the addition of more than 5.1 days of leave every year.
+Faster transportation also means less time spent driving, and therefore more time enjoying life outside of work.
+The current commute time in Sydney averages 35 minutes each way (NSW and Sydney Transport Facts; PDF, 130 KB via NSW Bureau of Transport Statistics).
+By reducing travel time by 30%, Sydneysiders who work 5 days a week would gain approximately 84 additional hours per year in leisure time.
+Based on 16 hours of awake time per day, this equivalent to more than 5 days of leave every year.

 4. Additional Rail in Cities